KevinSia/Documentation/StudentGuide.md

   - ![challenges](dashboard-challenges.png)
   - Each *point* under the timeline is a Topic. *Green points* are points you are currently on/already completed.
     - Clicking the *green point* will show you the list of Challenges for that particular Topic.
     - Clink on *Start Challenge* to start the particular Challenge.
 Your date and time of starting the challenge will be saved the moment you click it.
+You can view your Challenge later by pressing **View Challenge**
     - You must complete the _Core_ challenges (green labels) to be able to proceed to the next Topic.

 ## Challenges